 Note: It is recommended to turn off in-app purchases before installing any iPad games for your kids.
 Some games can seem like a great deal until you get that iTunes bill with all of the in-app purchases, so it's usually best to be safe and turn them off.

 There's no reason to start the list with a surprise.
 Angry Birds has become a phenomenon unto itself do to the ease of its accessibility and addicting game play that will keep your puzzle skills churning.
+And when you add in Star Wars, this one is a no-brainer.
 If there's a must-have game on this list, it is this one.
-A free version of the original is a great place to start, but you'll soon move on to the premium version, or you can just straight to Rio.
+If you want to try before you buy, you can download a free version of the original Angry Birds.

 Very few games have as many customer reviews as Fruit Ninja HD (nearing 10,000 now) and still stayed above 4 stars, and there is a reason why so few people find themselves disappointed with their purchase.
 Fruit Ninja is good, old-fashioned slicing and dicing fun with a simple concept and yet enough challenge to keep you swiping.
 The goal: slice as much fruit as you can without slicing through a bomb and blowing your virtual finger off.
 And if you like to try before you buy, there's a lite version available.